Best 31 Food Blogs in 2023

 7. Chef’s Pencil

 A bit of shameless promotion you might argue, but Chef’s Pencil deserves a spot on the list of best food blogs out there.
-On Chef’s Pencil, you can find information about pretty much any cuisine in the world, from the prestigious French and Italian to the trendy Asian cuisines, upcoming Peruvian and West African foods, and the less familiar Central Asian and Central African foods.
+On Chef’s Pencil, you can find information about pretty much any cuisine in the world, from the prestigious French and Italian to the trendy Asian cuisines, upcoming Peruvian and West African foods, and the less familiar East African and Central Asian foods.

 Besides recipes and how-to guides, Chef’s Pencil publicizes insightful reports on food trends and the dynamic restaurant industry, reports that have been covered in hundreds of media publications worldwide.